vizdata-f21/project-1-ctrl_alt_elite/README.md

 *How does Twitter verification status affect user construction of
 \#DuBois challenge tweets and how the audience reacts to those tweets?*

+*How does the time of day affect user construction of \#DuBois challenge tweets and how the audience reacts to those tweets?*

 For the first visualization, we will use `verified` and `content` to examine the length of tweets of verified and unverified users.
 First, we’ll compute the length of each tweet’s content, operationalized by